Ayoush/commit-history-modifier/README.md

 # CommIt-HIstORy-MoDIfIEr
-TESting Some Sub PROceSs fOR ModIFyiNG cOMmIt HIsTORY
+TESting Some Sub PROceSs fOR MOdIFyiNG cOMmIt HIsTORY